kudashevs/keywords-extractor/README.md

 Keywords Extractor
 ==========================

-The `keywords-extractor` is a PHP library that extracts relevant keywords from text.
+The `keywords-extractor` is a flexible and customizable PHP library that extracts relevant keywords from text.

 ## Installation